-Unfortunately in this regard it looks better than it is.
+Unfortunately, in this regard, it looks better than it is.
 (Look here for Western Oregon’s Best Largemouth Bass Fishing.)

 Before you go, brush up on your bass fishing techniques and tips.

-Besides largemouth bass, Devil’s Lake has the usual assortment of warmwater fish species, including fair numbers of yellow perch and bullhead catfish, which tend to run small but can be good eating.
+Besides largemouth bass, Devil’s Lake has the usual assortment of warm-water fish species, including fair numbers of yellow perch and bullhead catfish, which tend to run small but can be good eating.

 Bluegill and crappie may show in your catch as well.

-Devil’s Lake also is home to an unusual fish species for Oregon, the grass carp.
+Devil’s Lake is also home to an unusual fish species for Oregon, the grass carp.

 The grass carp are protected here and must always be released unharmed.
 You wouldn’t want to eat one anyway.

 Anglers occasionally snag them, usually on accident, as happened with me while tossing a crankbait some years back.